Skip to main content

 The fulfillment strategy depends on product availability, pricing, and route optimization.

-Order Flow Diagram
+Order Fulfillment Flow

 Order Statuses